-Variances between the pension cost recognized and the cost embedded in rates as part of the rate-setting process for Hydro One Networks' transmission and distribution businesses are recognized as a regulatory asset or regulatory liability, as the case may be.
+Variances between the OM&A pension cost recognized, and the cost embedded in rates as part of the rate-setting process for Hydro One Networks' transmission and distribution businesses are recognized as a regulatory asset or regulatory liability, as the case may be.
 As part of the JRAP Decision received in November 2022, the OEB approved the disposition of Hydro One Networks' transmission and distribution account balances as at December 31, 2020, including accrued interest, which will be returned to ratepayers over a one-year period ending December 31, 2023 and a three-year period ending December 31, 2025, respectively.
-In the absence of rate-regulated accounting, 2022 revenue would have been lower by \$4 million (2021 - higher by \$1 million).
+In the absence of rate-regulated accounting, 2023 revenue would have been higher by \$12 million (2022 - lower by \$4 million)